canopas/flutter-developer-roadmap/MRSubmissionChecklist.md

 - [ ] 13.
 Includes relevant unit tests: Write unit tests that focus on testing behavior and functionality, rather than merely covering lines of code.
 - [ ] 14.
 Ensures code is performant and scalable: Verify that the changes do not introduce performance issues or bottlenecks, and can scale as needed.
 - [ ] 15.
 Comments are up-to-date and relevant to the code to describe complex logic and to add understanding for other developers.
+- [ ] 16.
+Make sure to address any issues flagged by the linter before submitting the code for MR review.
+- [ ] 17.
+Segregation of code into a proper folder structure namely providers, models, screens/pages, utils.